Joondalup history and heritage for schools

 - Display material is available for loan to schools.

 - Staff can assist you with your programs within your classrooms as well as by arranging a visit to the collection.

-- Nyungar presenters – There are several groups within the community who can supply Indigenous storytellers and presenters to classes to bring to life the Nyungar culture for students.
+- Noongar presenters – There are several groups within the community who can supply Indigenous storytellers and presenters to classes to bring to life the Noongar culture for students.
 The School Liaison Officer can provide contact details for these presenters.

-- Plants and People in Mooro Country, produced by the City of Joondalup, explores Nyoongar plant use in Yellagonga Regional Park.
+- Plants and People in Mooro Country, produced by the City of Joondalup, explores Noongar plant use in Yellagonga Regional Park.
 Available to loan from your library or to download.

 - Tales of Times Past – A unique group of storytellers who are available to visit schools.